Truecoding4life/E-Commerce-Back-End/README.md

 ### Description
-Internet retail, also known as **e-commerce**, plays a significant role within the electronics industry, as it empowers businesses and consumers alike to conveniently engage in online buying and selling of electronic products.
-In the latest available data from 2021, the industry in the United States alone was estimated to have generated the substantial amount of US$2.54 trillion, according to the United Nations Conference on Trade and Development.
-E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
-Due to the prevalence of these platforms, I have to experience myself how to connect these back end data together, here is how I did it.
+My back-end application empowers e-commerce operations within the electronics industry, streamlining online transactions for electronic products.
+In 2021, the U.S. e-commerce sector reached a substantial $2.54 trillion in revenue.
+As the use of a database is vital in every industry, my back-end application excels at managing this essential aspect with efficiency and precision.
+I was able to edit, update, delete, read, or create new data in the database, enhancing its functionality and utility.

 -------------

-### How is it used ?
+### How is it used?

 [Demonstration of the Application](https://watch.screencastify.com/v/MRjTzzSvQCYuudqIcPXk)